-(h) Charitable activities
+(h) Expenditure on charitable activities

-Costs of charitable activities include grants made, governance costs and an apportionment of support costs as shown in note 7.
+Expenditure on charitable activities includes grants made, governance costs and an apportionment of support costs as shown in note 7.

 (i) Tangible fixed assets and depreciation

 All assets costing more than £1000 are capitalised and valued at historical cost.
 Depreciation is charged on furniture and equipment on a straight-line basis over their estimated useful life of six years from the year of acquisition.